 When starting the renovation project, the clients did not have children yet.
 The end of the work of the first phase was to coincide with the arrival of their first daughter.
 Several months later, once the second phase had been completed, they ended up being three girls!
 The need to rethink the space could not have been more relevant.

 In the new kitchen, the huge island in the center becomes the heart of living areas.
 Poured concrete and quartz countertops determine the meal preparation and wine tasting areas.
 The walnut cabinets are overhung by a concrete panel wall.

 To access the mezzanine, the two flights of stairs have been separated by a wall that becomes the multimedia surface of the living room where the electronic equipment is discreetly installed and sometimes hidden.
 This reconfiguration of the staircase redefines the open living area.

-The mezzanine becomes the parent’s area with a master bedroom and relaxation area with a fireplace and TV.
+The mezzanine becomes the parent’s area with a primary bedroom and relaxation area with a fireplace and TV.
 A skylight illuminates the space.
 Glass walls in clear and satin glass separates the mezzanine from the hubbub of the living room while allowing to maintain visual contact and natural lighting.
-You have to literally pass through a steel trust to access the new master bathroom which is laid out under the eaves.
+You have to literally pass through a steel trust to access the new primary bathroom which is laid out under the eaves.
 On the floor below, each children’s rooms benefit from new bathrooms.

 Completion Year: 2018

 Location: Petite-Bourgogne (Sud-Ouest borough), Montréal (QC) CANADA

 Interior Design: atelier BOOM-TOWN

 Tiles: RAMACIERI SOLIGO / CERAGRES / LA TUILERIE / CIOT

 Concrete countertop: ATELIER B